Afaq135/folder1/README.md

 # folder1
-This is my first repository
+This is my first repository.
+Author - Afaq khan.